johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 visible to the downstream DNS Providers and their multi-signer agents.

-# The HSYNC RRset
+# The HSYNC RRset (johani: omskriven 20250228)

 The HSYNC RR has the zone name that publishes the HSYNC RRset as the owner name (i.e. the HSYNC RRset must be located at the apex of the zone).
-The RDATA consists of four fields "State","NSMgmt", "Sign" and "Identity":
+The RDATA consists of five fields "State","NSMgmt", "Sign" and "Identity" and "Upstream":

 zone.example.
-IN HSYNC  State  NSMgmt  Sign  Identity.
+IN HSYNC  State  NSMgmt  Sign  Identity  Upstream

 State:
     Unsigned 8-bit.
 Defined values are 1=ON and 2=OFF.
 The value 0
     is an error.
 Values 3-127 are presently undefined.
 Values 128-255 are reserved for private use.
-The presentation format allows either as integers (1 or 2) or as tokens (“ON” or “OFF”).
+The presentation format allows either as integers (1 or 2) or as tokens ("ON" or "OFF").

 NSMgmt:
     Unsigned 8-bit.
 Defined values are 1=Zone owner and 2=MSA.
 The value 0 is an error.
 Values 3-255 are presently undefined (and not expected to be defined).
-The presentation format allows either as integers (1 or 2) or as tokens (“OWNER” or “AGENT”).
+The presentation format allows either as integers (1 or 2) or as tokens ("OWNER" or "AGENT").

 Sign:
     Unsigned 8-bit.
 Defined values are 1=YES and 2=NO. The value 0 is an